AriFordsham/GHCWiki/working-conventions/git-lab-spj.md

 ## Merge requests

+- To see all merge requests, click on "Merge requests" *in the left-hand nav column*.
+The similar icon in the black menu bar at the top doesn't seem to do anything useful.

 - **The title and description of a MR** do not form part of the Git repo's history.
 Only the commit messages in the patches do.
 So make sure that each patch has a good commit message!
 The title and description of the MR signpost the readers through the review process.

-- To see all merge requests, click on "Merge requests" *in the left-hand nav column*.
-The similar icon in the black menu bar at the top doesn't seem to do anything useful.

-- To see more code surrounding a diff, there are some light grey "..." icons at the top and bottom of the line-number column.
-Click to show more.
+- The **status** of a MR is in the panels near the top.

+  Ignore *"Fast-forward merge is not possible.
+Rebase the source branch onto the target branch or merge target branch into source branch to allow this merge request to be merged."*  Marge will do that for you.

 - **Work in progress Merge Requests**.
 A MR can be a "work in progress" (WIP) MR.